-In this blog, our team of experts share common trends and issues Maintenance Managers face, based on their experience from being in this position or supporting our clients, and provide helpful tips and recommendations to help overcome them...
+In this blog, we share common trends and issues Maintenance Managers face, based on the experiences gained from our own team of experts, and provide helpful tips and recommendations to help overcome them...

 Misaligned and inaccurate job plans